Naru-kami/BackgroundManager-plugin/README.md

 }
 ```

-_Pro tip_: Since IndexedDB is used to store the images in the Discord client, you can use more efficient image formats, like AVIF, WebP or even JPG to save memory space.
+_Pro tip_: Since IndexedDB is used to store the images inside the Discord client, you can use more efficient image formats, like AVIF, WebP or even JPG to save on memory space.